 foster collaboration and best practice.

-This event will be most relevant to those with an interest in sectors related to fishing; port and local authorities; manufacturing; waste management; recycling; sustainability; design engineering; biomaterials; plastics; NGOs and charities involved in beach cleans.
-It may also be of interest to innovative companies and entrepreneurs interested in using discarded and lost fishing gear and other plastics to create new products.
+This event was most relevant to those with an interest in sectors related to fishing; port and local authorities; manufacturing; waste management; recycling; sustainability; design engineering; biomaterials; plastics; NGOs and charities involved in beach cleans.
+It may also have been of interest to innovative companies and entrepreneurs interested in using discarded and lost fishing gear and other plastics to create new products.